Inori/GPCS4/ReadMe.md

     * System resource management, ie. Thread, virtual memory, synchronize object, file, clock.
         > For functions which don not require system resource (ie. math functions),
         we'll use the system libraries directly.
-        For others, we'll implement those.
+        For others, we implement those one by one.

 ## Join
 If you want to participate in the project, read the roadmap above and see which part you are insterested in.